Last Updated on by Jeremy

 - Italian Rail – Although we could book online, we have not decided to make reservations in advance due to our itineraries being relatively short and frequent legs.

-For your own itinerary, it is worth consulting your intended country’s train companies to see if any additional services exist to book your tickets for a cheaper rate as each country has their own booking mechanism and associated fees.
-However, every route we’ve looked at had comparable fees to Rail Europe, minus the crazy shipping fees, such that savings on our routes would be negligible.
+For your own itinerary, it is worth consulting your intended country's train companies to see if any additional services exist to book your tickets for a cheaper rate as each country has their own booking mechanism and associated fees.
+However, if you want to skip the research step booking directly on Eurail will likely be the easiest and save time and headaches.